Skip to main content

 REPAINT - Paintability of recycled plastic

 The project consortium has chosen to focus on the plastics most commonly used in automotive, plastics that often are painted.
-These include polypropylene‑based plastics, with and without fillers, as well as blends of PC/ABS (polycarbonate/acrylonitrile‑butadiene‑styrene).
+These include polypropylene‑based plastics, as well as blends of PC/ABS (polycarbonate/acrylonitrile‑butadiene‑styrene).
 Recycled plastics, primarily post-consumer-recycled plastics from various sources, will be tested in the project.
-The aim is to optimise the properties of the plastic blends with regard to paintability; however, other properties such as mechanical performance, dimensional stability, processability and durability are also of importance and will be investigated in order to meet the automotive industry's requirements for materials and components.
+The aim is to optimize the properties of the plastic blends with respect to surface properties and painting.
+However, properties such as mechanical performance, dimensional stability, processability and durability are also of importance and will be investigated in order to meet the automotive industry's requirements for materials and components.

 The project collaboration with key industry partnes has great potential to contribute to the transition required in the automotive sector to sustainable and circular plastic use, and to help meet forthcoming regulatory requirements from the EU Commission.